hasura/ndc-graphql/README.md

 * Error formatting
   - The format of errors from the connector does not currently match V2 error formatting
   - No "partial error" or "multiple errors" responses
+* Tooling adds a `headers` argument to commands
+  - This should not be required when it is provided by argument presets
+  - This is a bug which will be addressed in future

 ## Development